belzecue/BimDav_godot-rollback-netcode/README.md

 **Default implementation:** `res://addons/godot-rollback-network/RPCNetworkAdaptor.gd`

-There is an additional implemetation included to integrate with the [WebRTC and Nakama addon for Godot](https://gitlab.com/snopek-games/godot-nakama-webrtc) which can be found at `res://addons/godot-rollback-network/NakamaWebRTCNetworkAdaptor.gd`.
+There is an additional implementation included to integrate with the [WebRTC and Nakama addon for Godot](https://gitlab.com/snopek-games/godot-nakama-webrtc) which can be found at `res://addons/godot-rollback-network/NakamaWebRTCNetworkAdaptor.gd`.